For Freshmen Applicants, Otis has two options to meet the BFA portfolio requirement:

 - Get a portfolio review!
 Showing your work to an admissions representative is a great way to practice talking about your work and getting feedback on what you can do to improve.
 Having multiple portfolio reviews from diffiernt institutions can also help you curate a specific portfolio to each institution you are applying to.
 Schedule a portfolio review with an Otis representative here.
 You can also attend one of our Portfolio Development Virtual Info Sessions.
 Sign-up here.

-- About SlideRoom - SlideRoom is the platform that many colleges will ask you to submit your portfolio.
+- Get to know SlideRoom - SlideRoom is the platform that many colleges will ask you to submit your portfolio.
 They accept a variety of file types, including JPEG, GIF, Auto-Cad, Sound, Vimeo and YouTube links.
 The cost to submit the portfolio is $10.
 Freshmen applicants applying through the Common App will connect to SlideRoom through the Common App portal directly.
 Transfer applcants will be provided with the SlideRoom link to submit their portfolio through the Otis online application.

 Glossary of Terms